Every business should be blogging. There really isn’t a question about it anymore, so we’re not making it a suggestion – we’re telling you.

 - Get 126% More Lead Growth: Small businesses have to fight for every lead and every prospect that comes their way.
 That takes up a lot of time and energy, and sometimes spreads the owner pretty thin.
 But one thing that takes up minimal time and provides maximum results is blogging.
-Research done by HubSpot shows that businesses who blog will get up to 126% more lead growth than those who don’t.
+Research conducted by HubSpot shows that businesses that blog will get up to 126% more lead growth than those that don’t.
 A regular blog will increase your online visibility and send your lead growth through the ceiling.
 There’s no downside there.

 - Give You Something to Talk About on Social Media: Social media is a machine that never sleeps, and the best campaigns run on good content.
 A lot of businesses who try to run social media without their own content will quickly realise that they are sending leads to other people’s websites, not their own!
 Having your own content to share means you can increase traffic to your website, and have something to talk about on social media too.